 We offer people who have experienced homelessness with a place to call home for as long as they need it and meaningful work in our social enterprise.
 Living in a stable environment with the opportunity to gain new skills helps our companions to regain any lost self-esteem and confidence so they can get back on their feet.

 Emmaus Gloucestershire was started by a team of volunteers at a shop in Nailsworth in 1993.
-Throughout the 1990s, the team sold donated clothes and bric-a-brac, eventually raising enough to set up a community house, followed by our furniture superstore in Chequers Road, Gloucester.
+Throughout the 1990s, the team sold donated clothing and bric-a-brac, eventually raising enough to set up a community house, followed by our furniture superstore in Chequers Road, Gloucester.

 Research shows that for every £1 invested in a community, there is an £11 social, environmental and economic return, with savings to the benefits bill, health services and a reduction in crime.